Sidney Keyes: Early years and education

-Keyes was born on 27 May 1922.
-His mother died shortly afterwards and he was raised by his paternal grandparents.
+Keyes was born on 27 May 1922 at the family home, only child of Reginald Keyes, of The Homestead, West Hill, Dartford, Kent, a flour miller who had been a captain in the Queen's Own Royal West Kent Regiment, and his second wife, Edith Mary, daughter of Rev. Arthur Blackburn, rector of St Paul's, Bradford.
+His mother died of peritonitis when he was six weeks old, and he was raised by his paternal grandparents.
+His grandfather, Sidney Kilworth Keyes, was a wealthy farmer and dominant figure in the family.
 Keyes started writing poetry when still very young, with Wordsworth, Rilke and Jung among his main influences.
-He attended Dartford Grammar School and then boarded at Tonbridge School (Hillside, 1935-1940) during his secondary education, after which he won a history scholarship to Queen's College, Oxford.
+He attended Dartford Grammar School and then boarded at Tonbridge School (Hillside, 1935-1940), after which he won a history scholarship to Queen's College, Oxford.
 While at college, Keyes wrote the only two books of his lifetime, The Cruel Solstice and The Iron Laurel.
 During his time in Oxford, Keyes fell in love with the young German artist Milein Cosman, but his love was not returned.
 He also befriended fellow poets John Heath-Stubbs and Michael Meyer, edited The Cherwell magazine, and formed a dramatic society.

 The Iron Laurel was published during World War II in 1942, when Keyes was 20 years old.
 His poetry was also published in the New Statesman, The Listener and other poetry journals.